Pyrdacor/Ambermoon/FileSpecs/Maps.md

 For NPCs if flag "Text popup" is set, the index is a map text index and only a text popup is shown on interaction.

 Note: In theory any of the travel types can be used by monsters.
 They are used for collision detection.
 Even flying monsters are possible which can move through anything (travel type 6).
-But in Ambermoon only 2 types are used.
-0 for walking or 1 for horse.
-The latter is often used to create objects or doors that block monsters but not the player who has travel type 0 in general on 3D maps (beside cheating).
-If you want some monsters to pass the doors as well you could use travel type 0, too.
+But in Ambermoon only 2 types are used: 1 and 2.
+In 3D you can't interpret those as travel types like horse, raft, etc. They are more like "collision classes".
+Each wall or object in 3D has a bit associated for collision and the "travel type" of the character is basically the bit index for collision detection.
+The only exception is travel type 6, which is always some kind of "cheat type".
+If a character has this travel type set, it won't collide with anything.

 ### Map events